-- 1515 Ideally the rebar should be arranged with welded connections along at least two orthogonal 1516 edges such that welded joints connect each bar. - 1517 If the rebar in concrete is to function as an auxiliary earth electrode (e.g. it is installed at 1518 sufficient depth to make a contribution), then current rating considerations may mean that 1519 exothermic welding is necessary for connections to the rebar and between rebar meshes. - 1520 NOTE: Protruding rebar may not be acceptable in some circumstances due to concerns with water ingress etc.
+- 1592 Ideally the rebar should be arranged with welded connections along at least two orthogonal edges such that welded joints connect each bar. - 1594 If the rebar in concrete is to function as an auxiliary earth electrode (e.g. it is installed at sufficient depth to make a contribution), then current rating considerations may mean that exothermic welding is necessary for connections to the rebar and between rebar meshes. - 1597 NOTE: Protruding rebar may not be acceptable in some circumstances due to concerns with water ingress etc.

-1521 6.5.3 Vertical Steel Reinforced Concrete Columns
+6.5.3 Vertical Steel Reinforced Concrete Columns

 Where these columns have steel reinforcing that extends further into the ground than it is possible to bury a conventional earthing system, then the design may require these to be bonded to the earthing system.
 The easiest method is to leave a section of bonded rebar 150mm out of the concrete for a connection to be made later by the earth installers.
 This steel reinforcing bar must have its electrical continuity maintained at joint positions by welding the connection.
-Some designs require electrical connections between the piles made
+Some designs require electrical connections between the piles made with rebar.
+In this case supervision of the civil works will be required before concrete is poured.

-- with rebar.
-In this case supervision of the civil works will be required before concrete ispoured. - 1530 NOTE: Protruding rebar may not be acceptable in some circumstances due to concerns with water ingress etc.
+1607 NOTE: Protruding rebar may not be acceptable in some circumstances due to concerns with water ingress etc.

-1531 6.6 Metallic Fences
+6.6 Metallic Fences

-- 1532 Two alternative earthing arrangements may be applied to metallic substation fences.
-These 1533 are: - an independently earthed (or segregated) fence arrangement where the fence is kept electrically isolated from the substation main earth system (Figure 2) or: - a bonded fence arrangement where the fence is bonded to the substation main earth system (Figure 3).
+Two alternative earthing arrangements may be applied to metallic substation fences.
+These are:

-1538 Occasionally it may be appropriate to employ both methods on different fence sections at the 1539 same site.
-In this case insulated sections are used to physically link the fences with different 1540 earthing arrangements.

-1541 Where the fence panels are supported by steel posts that are at least 1m deep in the ground, 1542 the posts can be considered as earth electrodes.

-1543 Where it is important (mainly overhead lines crossing or in parallel with the fence or proximity 1544 to magnetic fields) to provide electrical continuity between adjacent panels, this can be 1545 provided by attention to the bolt/fixing connections or by providing a separate continuity 1546 conductor (buried or supported on the fence).
+- an independently earthed (or segregated) fence arrangement where the fence is kept electrically isolated from the substation main earth system (Figure 2) or: - a bonded fence arrangement where the fence is bonded to the substation main earth system (Figure 3). - Occasionally it may be appropriate to employ both methods on different fence sections at the same site.
+In this case insulated sections are used to physically link the fences with different earthing arrangements. - Where the fence panels are supported by steel posts that are at least 1m deep in the ground, the posts can be considered as earth electrodes. - Where it is important (mainly overhead lines crossing or in parallel with the fence or proximity to magnetic fields) to provide electrical continuity between adjacent panels, this can be provided by attention to the bolt/fixing connections or by providing a separate continuity - 1623 conductor (buried or supported on the fence).

-1547 Figure 4 (below) gives an illustration of touch potentials that can occur on different fence 1548 arrangements.

-1549 6.6.1 Independently Earthed Fences
+6.6.1 Independently Earthed Fences

-- 1550 Where the substation earthing system is effectively within the substation perimeter fence, the 1551 fence should be separately earthed with rods approximately 2.4 m long located at: - all fence corners; - one metre either side of each point where HV overhead conductors cross the fence; - additional locations such that the interval between rods sites shall not exceed 50m.
+Where the substation earthing system is effectively within the substation perimeter fence, the fence should be separately earthed with rods approximately 2.4 m long located at: